Domaine Barmès-Buecher - Gewurztraminer Pfersigberg Grand Cru 2013 (50 cl)

 Robert Parker - Wine Advocate

-For the 2013 Gewurztraminer Grand Cru Pfersigberg, Maxime Barmès picked "beautiful grapes", but rather late.
-After 16 months, fermentation stopped naturally at 11.5% alcohol and 128 grams per liter of residual sugar, which could have become a true Sélection de Grains Nobles had he requested the mention.
-Aromas of honey and orange on the very clear, concentrated nose open up to a noble palate that's soft, dense, very elegant, very precise and full of finesse, with a spicy, salty finish.
-Drink this Pfersigberg as a SGN, although it is not declared as such.
+For the 2013 Gewurztraminer Grand Cru Pfersigberg, Maxime Barmès harvested "beautiful grapes," but quite late.
+After 16 months, fermentation stopped naturally at 11.5% alcohol and with 128 grams per liter of residual sugar, which could have become a true Sélection de Grains Nobles if he had requested the designation.
+Aromas of honey and orange on the very clear and concentrated nose open up to a noble, sweet, dense, very elegant, very precise and finesse-filled palate, with a spicy and salty finish.
+Drink this Pfersigberg as an SGN even though it is not declared as such.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France